CaskAle/iot-workshop/README.md

 6. On the right side of the page you should see a tab labeled “debug”.
-    Click on that tab and you should see data flowing into your debug node from the ibmiot nodes.
-If the Raspberry Pi side of this application is up and running
+    Click on that tab and you should see data flowing into your debug node from the ibmiot nodes, when the Raspberry Pi side of this application is up and deployed.

 7. On the right side of the debug node you will see a green toggle button ![](./media/image41.png){width="0.5203937007874015in"